Use the Date for Daily Math Review and Math Thinking in Middle and Upper Elementary Classes

 - Help improve students’ understanding of equivalent expressions

-- Can be ‘expanded’ to challenge students:
+- Can be differentiated to challenge students:

-- Students can create their own expressionsย
+- Students can create their own expressions

-- Students can evaluateย the entire expression (using the bars as division signs – a student did this on his own one day!)
+- Students can evaluate the entire expression (using the bars as division signs – a student did this on his own one day!)

-- If you happen to make a “mistake,” students can find it andย correct it:-)
+- If you happen to make a “mistake,” students can find it and correct it. 🙂

 6. EXTRA Math Benefits of Using the Date